-The net cash flow from operating activities is determined for the year under direct method as per BAS-7.
+The net cash flows from operating activities is determined under direct method as per BAS-7.

 2.7 Events after reporting period

 Events after the reporting period that provide additional information about the Company's position at the end of the reporting period are reflected in the financial statements.
 Events after the reporting period that are not adjusting event are disclosed in the note when material.